kubernetes/ingress-nginx/controllers/nginx/configuration.md

 To configure this feature for specific ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in the particular resource.

-When using SSL offloading outside of cluster (e.g. AWS ELB) it may be usefull to enforce a redirect to `HTTPS` even when there is not TLS cert available.
+When using SSL offloading outside of cluster (e.g. AWS ELB) it may be useful to enforce a redirect to `HTTPS` even when there is not TLS cert available.
 This can be achieved by using the `ingress.kubernetes.io/force-ssl-redirect: "true"` annotation in the particular resource.

 ### Whitelist source range